Washington-University/StructuralQC/README.md

     wb_view "$Subject".structuralQC.wb.scene
     ~~~~

     Note that each scene file actually contains multiple scenes available for showing in `wb_view`.
+Each individual scene contains a brief description of its contents within the Scenes window.